schromotion/template_test/PULL_REQUEST_TEMPLATE.md

 Design Document *(approved)* | [Design Doc](Link) or N/A

 ## Checklist

-_Put an `x` in the boxes that apply.
-You can also fill these out after creating the PR.
-If you're unsure about any of them, don't hesitate to ask Kellen!
-This is simply a reminder of what reviewers will be looking for._
+*Check boxes after opening PR*

-- [ ] :scroll: My work is inline with the [Canvas Style Guide](https://sites.google.com/a/canvas.technology/engineering/software-development/coding-style)
+- [ ] :scroll: This PR is stylin' [Canvas Style Guide](https://sites.google.com/a/canvas.technology/engineering/software-development/coding-style)
-- [ ] :shower: Lint and unit tests pass locally with my changes
-- [ ] :speech_balloon: PR Title is a simple one line brief on changes without "/fix" or "/feature" included
+- [ ] :speech_balloon: This PR Title is a simple one line brief on changes without "/fix" or "/feature" included
-- [ ] :flags: Appropriate tags have been applied to my PR
+- [ ] :flags: This PR has appropriate labels applied
-- [ ] :mortar_board: I have added tests that prove my fix is effective or that my feature works.
-And explained my reasoning and tests in the Pre-Mortem
-- [ ] :mailbox_with_mail: Paper Trail section is complete
-- [ ] :chains: Any dependent changes have been merged and published in downstream modules